mckernanin/wp-child-theme/README.md

-# My WordPress Child Theme
+# My Static Boilerplate

-A simple child theme boilerplate, using gulp for SCSS etc.
+A simple static boilerplate, using gulp for SCSS etc.
+Influenced by my simple child theme.